 Aladinou Cave, also known as Foros Cave, is on your way from Batsi to Chora, close to Panachrantou monastery.
 It’s a small cave, and you will be shown around by some very enthusiastic locals.

 It is also possible to come here on foot, through the hiking paths.

 Tip: If you are interested in caves, a cave I love here in Greece is the cave in Antiparos, another island in the Cyclades group.

 Go hiking in Andros

 Andros is one of the best Greek islands to go hiking.
-There is a very long network of hiking trails and paths on the mountainous, wild island.
+The mountainous, wild island offers a very long network of hiking trails and paths.

-Works to clear, maintain and signpost the hiking paths were undertaken in recent years.
-At least 150 kms of trails have been cleared by the combined efforts of the Cyclades Prefecture and several groups of volunteers, such as Andros Routes.
+In recent years, at least 150 kms of trails have been cleared and signposted.
+This is a result of the combined efforts of the Cyclades Prefecture and several groups of volunteers, such as Andros Routes.